 - 3 Baby Bok Choy, stalk

 - 4-5 green onions, chopped, white and green parts separated

-- 10 minutes before the chicken is done, heat the olive oil in a large, high-sided skillet over medium heat.
+Spray the olive oil into your instant pot on the saute function with the sesame oil.
 Add the white part of the green onions and garlic and cook, stirring continually, for 1 minute or until fragrant.

-- Add the sliced mushrooms to the skillet and sprinkle the five spice powder and freshly grated ginger on top.
+Add the sliced mushrooms and bok choy to the pot and sprinkle the five-spice powder and freshly grated ginger on top.
 Season with salt and black pepper, to taste.
-Cook, stirring frequently, until the mushrooms are golden brown, approximately 5-6 minutes.
+Cook, stirring frequently until the mushrooms are golden brown, approximately 5-6 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving Calories 134Total Fat 5gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 3gCholesterol 39mgSodium 976mgCarbohydrates 8gFiber 2gSugar 3gProtein 16g

 Nutrition calculated automatically, double check your own values.